By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 We consider this whole range of people 85-115 more or less the same.
 Since scores of one person may move up or down 5 points from day-to-day we need to look at the people just outside that range.

 So are people above 115 really smart, geniuses maybe?
 Not that often.
 It may be easier for someone with an I.Q of 125 to get A’s in school but we all have heard of very bright people who fail school and less smart people who study really hard and get good grades.

 Really high scores might get the label “genius.”
 But some of them still do some dumb things.
-It may be a lot easier for the person who has an I.Q. of 125 to do a book report and someone with a score of 90 may struggle on a math assignment, or vice versa, but we think anyone in that range with good education can do this stuff.
+It may be a lot easier for the person who has an I.Q. of 125 to do a book report and someone with a score of 90 may struggle on a math assignment or vice versa, but we think anyone in that range, with a good education, can do this stuff.